Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 Then, runs and jobs having the status `queued` should be filtered out manually.
 Consider [List workflow runs for a repository](https://docs.github.com/en/rest/reference/actions#list-workflow-runs-for-a-repository) and [List jobs for a workflow run](https://docs.github.com/en/rest/reference/actions#list-jobs-for-a-workflow-run) sections of the [GitHub Actions API](https://docs.github.com/en/rest/reference/actions) documentation for more information.

-Also, the `GithubActionsSourceClientAdapter` should now implement the new `fetchBuild` method to match the `SourceClient` interface.
+Also, the `GithubActionsSourceClientAdapter` should now implement the new `fetchOneBuild` method to match the `SourceClient` interface.
 The adapter should use the specified `GithubActionsClient` instance to fetch the build with the given number.

 #### Destination Client